EAA AirVenture - July 23rd - 29th, 2018 - Oshkosh, Wisconsin USA

 Food, beverages, camaraderie, fellowship, and conversation are on the agenda.
 IAC members, sponsors, One Design and Acro Sport owners and pilots are invited.

 The Nature Center is located east of the Museum and Pioneer Airpark as shown in the diagram and is accessed from Waukau Avenue.

 IAC Aircraft – Bring Your Own Tie-Downs

 All aircraft must be tied down and EAA Parking advises us that the best solution is to bring your own tiedowns.
 Tiedowns are available commercially at the AirVenture site and loaners are also available from EAA, but these sources cannot be counted on if arrivals are “after hours” or supplies run low.
 Please plan to bring your own equipment.
-EAA has the “Claw” tie-down device on sale and comes
+EAA has the “Claw” tie-down device on sale and comes highly recommended.

 After being directed to the IAC Parking area by EAA Parking personnel (showing them your “IAC” sign will assist them), pilots should proceed to the IAC Pavilion to check in with IAC personnel, let us know you have arrived, and to sign our Guest Book.